The Sears ‘employee–customer–profit chain’ was among the first empirical research to make the link between attitudes and organisational performance.

 When it comes to employee experience, empathy allows us to move beyond the perks mentality too often associated with creating a great experience at work.
 Perks that, in reality, do little if anything to improve an experience.
 Beer Fridays and discounted gym membership might be nice to have, but they don’t get to the heart of what creates a good experience at work – emotionally enriching human experiences.

 Empathy doesn’t just require us to stay close to the people we design for; it is better still when we design with end-users.
-While this has been a factor in customer-focused innovation for many years, with EX, organisations have been slower to adapt (despite the fact employee end users are often at hand).
+While this has been a factor in customer-focused innovation for many years, with EX, organisations have been slower to adapt (despite the fact employee end-users are often at hand).
 This had already started to change with all sorts of EX teams embracing the idea of co-creation.
 And the trend has been hugely sped up by the pandemic.
-As organisations look to rapidly find new ways to work, to support and connect their people, they are turning to the people with the answers – their employees.
+As organisations look to rapidly find new ways to work and support and connect their people, they are turning to the people with the answers – their employees.

 Principle 3: Experimentation – test multiple small solutions to better understand what works